-All WeWorld-GVC personnel, including volunteers have a mandatory duty to report any concerns, allegations or suspected incidents of child abuse to their respective Child Safeguarding Focal Point or managers.
-Failure to do so may result in a disciplinary action.
+All WeWorld personnel, including volunteers have a mandatory duty to report any concerns, allegations or suspected incidents of child abuse.
+Reporting is done in accordance with the procedures described in the reporting procedures.

-Any allegations of child abuse by WeWorld-GVC personnel will be investigated and appropriate actions will be taken.
+Any allegations of child abuse by WeWorld personnel will be investigated and appropriate actions will be taken.